kevingermain/GameOfLife/README.md

 To achive it, a good solution (for optimization) was to check each alive cells and its neighbors rather than all cells of the entire map.

 ## How to build/deploy/use
 The solution has created with Visual Studio 2017 and it's composed of two projects (ASP .NET with OWIN) that you have to launch at the same time : The client project (GameOfLife.Client, which will send some requests) and the server project (GameOfLife.Server, which will received some requests).
+Don't forget to change the URL base if you want to publish it for a production (main.js and index.html)

 ## Link of the demo
 http://kenium-001-site6.btempurl.com/client/www/